Home The Pit Charybdis Square

 Another object

-Of course players may agree that, all things being equal, the player who first connects opposite sides of his color with an orthogonally connected chain in his color wins.
+Of course players may agree that, all things being equal, the player who first connects opposite sides of his color with an orthogonally and/or diagonally connected chain in his color wins.
 In the variant where black and white are present fourfold along the sides, connecting three like colored sides, also counts as a won position.
-Again, draws are possible (because of the diagonal cross-cut), but unlikely.
+Diagonal connections may cross one another, but since the first player to complete a chain wins, draws are not possible.

 No applet